kdeldycke/awesome-engineering-team-management/README.md

 * [Things Many People Find Too Obvious To Have Told You Already](https://twitter.com/patio11/status/936615043126370306)
 * [The product roadmap is dead: welcome to the age of problem roadmaps](https://medium.com/product-managers-at-work/the-product-roadmap-is-dead-welcome-to-the-age-of-problem-roadmaps-7c7745ac8ae0) - `Fall in love with your problems and not with your solutions.`
 * [Kasparov’s Law](https://curatedintelligence.com/2017/10/20/kasparovs-law/) - Weak human + Machine > Machine > Strong Human.
-*  Windows Vista as a prime example of a [sacrificial lamb product](https://twitter.com/SwiftOnSecurity/status/851861076429991937), a massive unpopular re-architecture required to pave the way for future innovative release.
-Or why you should be ready for intense criticism and adversity, tackling monumental changes in a business software.
+*  Windows Vista as a prime example of a [sacrificial lamb product](https://twitter.com/SwiftOnSecurity/status/851861076429991937): a massive unpopular re-architecture required to pave the way for future innovative release.
+That's the cautionary tale of why you should be ready for intense criticism and adversity, if by chance or fate your wander down the path of monumental changes in a business software.

 ## Project Management